-How can you benefit for RDF as a resource?
+How can I benefit from RDF as a resource?

 The United Kingdom produces around 463kg of municipal solid waste per person per year or 30.8 billion in total.
 After this has been refined with valuable recyclable materials such as metal and glass extracted, the leftover plastics, named refuge derived fuel (RDF) or Solid Refuge Fuel (SRF) is often exported abroad or sent to landfill.
 As the waste sent to landfill decomposes, harmful methane is released into the atmosphere contributing to climate change and air pollution.
 Although landfill use is still an option for waste removal, many municipalities are working to zero landfill targets by 2025.
 So, what should we do with all that waste?